 - further disciplinary action up to and including suspension without pay, or termination of employment, in accordance with applicable disciplinary procedures.

-All business travel must be pre-approved by using the “Create Spend Authorization” in Workday.
+All business travel must be pre-approved by the department head.

 Timing of Reimbursements